 Although digital transformation has many upsides, such as enhanced efficiency and production, there are also new cybersecurity risks to consider.

 The effects of the digital revolution on cyber security are profound.
 The attack surface grows as more devices and systems become networked, allowing thieves to exploit security flaws.
+Fortunately, reducing your attack surface is possible with the right tools.

 Since cloud computing and the IoT often utilize third-party services that cannot have the same degree of security as internal networks, they pose a greater vulnerability to cyber-attacks.